-Minutes of the Caithness Local Access Forum Held in the Band Room, Thurso Town Hall, Thurso on Monday, 22nd August, 2005
+Minutes of the Caithness Local Access Forum held in the Band Rooms, Thurso Town Hall, Thurso on Monday, 22nd August, 2005.

 Mr Ken Butler (Chairman)

 Mr Peter Blackwood

 Ms Gail Baker Councillor Graeme Smith

 Mr Terry Keating

 Mr Geoff Robson, Head of Environment, The Highland Council

 Mrs Fiona Sinclair, Area Solicitor/Administrator, The Highland Council (Clerk)

 Mr David Barclay, Access Officer, The Highland Council